andrew-js-wright/andrew-js-wright.github.io/_posts/2015-05-26-progressive-enhancement-angular-js-detox.markdown

 - jquery
 ---
-I've been working on a pretty hefty web application for the passed two years and I'm starting to think that we were doing it wrong.
+I've been working on a pretty hefty web application for the passed two years and I want to share one of the things we did wrong at the start.

 #Angular Addiction
-When I joined the project I had never developed an enterprise web application before I was fresh out of university and had boots full of design pattern theory and [SOLID](http://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29) principles ready to hit the ground running.
+When I joined the project I had never developed an enterprise web application before.
+I was fresh out of university and had boots full of design pattern theory and [SOLID](http://en.wikipedia.org/wiki/SOLID_%28object-oriented_design%29) principles ready to hit the ground running.
 So going onto a project which was using [AngularJS]("https://angularjs.org") with it's MVC programming model and easily testable founding principles seemed like a dream.
 And it was.
-It was great - controllers were easily testable, services took care of talking to a web service for persistence, views were templated out and had very little logic.
+It was great - controllers were easily testable, services handled communication with a web service for persistence, views were templated out and had very little logic.
 The world was good.

 As a developer I could write code and unit tests using really interesting libraries and ride the crest of the JavaScript hype wave.
-The entire frontend application was thoroughly tested using unit tests and we, as a team, were pretty confident that it would serve us well out in the wild.
+The entire frontend application was thoroughly unit tested and we, as a team, were pretty confident that it would serve us well out in the wild.

 #[We Built This City On JavaScript](https://www.youtube.com/watch?v=K1b8AhIsSYQ)
-Everything remained pretty good until I read
+My conscience was clean until I read
 [this article](https://gds.blog.gov.uk/2013/10/21/how-many-people-are-missing-out-on-javascript-enhancement/)
 by Peter Herlihy.
 In it he suggests that as many as 1.1% of people aren't running JavaScript and therefore wouldn't be able to access any part of a web application written